MorrisMA/M16C5x/README.md

 core, 4kW of program memory, a buffered SPI master, and two (2) buffered UART into a Xilinx XC3S200A-5VQG100I FPGA.
-The present implementation includes the P16C5x core, 4kW of program memory, a dual-channel SPI Master I/F, and two SSP- compatible UARTs supporting baud rates from 3M bps to less than 1200 bps using a clock frequency of 48.0000 MHz for the core and UART.
+The present implementation includes the P16C5x core, 4kW of program memory, a dual-channel SPI Master I/F, and two SSP-compatible UARTs supporting baud rates from 3M bps to less than 1200 bps using a clock frequency of 48.0000 MHz for the core and UART.
 (Note: synthesis and PAR allow an input frequency of 60 MHz for a -4 Spartan-3A FPGA.)